BrightstarDB/BrightstarDB/doc/src/Running_BrightstarDB.rst

         This is the root element for the configuration.
 It supports a number of attributes (documented below) and contains one or zero `storePermissions` elements and one or zero `systemPermissions` elements.

-    `brightstarService\@connectionString`
+    `brightstarService/@connectionString`
         This attribute specifies the connection string that the BrightstarDB service will use to connect to the stores it serves.
 The attribute value must be a valid BrightstarDB connection string.
         Typically the connection type will be embedded, but this is not required.
+See the section :ref:`Connection_Strings` for more information about the format of BrightstarDB connection strings.

     `storePermissions`
         This element is the root element for configuring the way that the BrightstarDB service manages store access permissions.
-See `Configuring Store Permissions`_ for more details.
+See :ref:`Configuring Store Permissions` for more details.

     `systemPermissions`
         This element is the root element for configuring the way that the BrightstarDB service manages